LuniumLuk/Tira/README.md

 # Tira

-A Tiny Physically Based Renderer for ZJU Computer Graphics 2022 Course Project
+A Tiny Physically Based Renderer for ZJU Computer Graphics 2022 Course Project to do Path Tracing with CPU & GPU (GLSL Compute Shader)

 [Course Page](http://10.76.1.181/courses/graphics/2022/) - only available in ZJU internal network